 — Tina Maloney

 “Tony provides a remarkable opportunity for continuous improvement and a quest to become/ be a stronger leader.
 Leadership skills are within everybody.
 [His work] will broaden perspectives, enable more effective communication, and develop a skill set that enables students to be stronger contributors right from the beginning of their professional career.”

 — Sheryll Moser, IT Project Manager, Boeing

 In 1993, he was shot in the neck in a gang-related incident.
-With this “wakeup call,” he earned a B.A. in Sociology (UCSD), M.S. in Journalism (Columbia University), M.S. in Organizational Leadership (Mercy College).
-Tony is a graduate of the Contemplative Psychotherapy at Nalanda Institute of Contemplative Science, where he serves on faculty.
+With this “wake-up call,” he earned a B.A. in Sociology (UCSD), M.S. in Journalism (Columbia University), M.S. in Organizational Leadership (Mercy College), and graduated from Nalanda Institute of Contemplative Science with a certificate in Contemplative Psychotherapy (CP).

 Coaching since 2000, Tony served as faculty at Mercy College until 2005, directing its graduate Leadership program, and part-time at Rutgers University business school.

-A Zen Buddhist practitioner since 2000, Tony is certified in human development: Foundations of Ontological Design; Open Space Technology; Appreciative Inquiry; Spiral Dynamics Integral; and Spiritual Intelligence.
+A Buddhist practitioner since 2000, Tony is certified in Foundations of Ontological Design; Open Space Technology; Appreciative Inquiry; Spiral Dynamics Integral; and Spiritual Intelligence.